brendanhcullen/bcullen/content/blog/2020-10-19-teaching-an-r-bootcamp-remotely/index.markdown

 Taking this one step further, it's a good idea to deliberately incorporate making mistakes into your own teaching and use error messages as a teachable moment.
 You can even use unintentional mistakes as teachable moments -- demonstrate for your students how you fix the mistake and invite them to give their thoughts and feedback.
 This not only makes your presentation less rehearsed, but it provides a really valuable "real-world" context for learning.

 <div class="note">
-This idea is referred to as "positive error framing" -- and if you want to learn more about this topic in depth I recommend you check out [this section](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1008090#sec011) from the recent article ["Ten quick tips for teaching with participatory live coding"](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1008090) (really you should read the whole article -- it's packed full of great advice).
+This idea is referred to as "positive error framing" -- and if you want to learn more about this topic in depth I recommend you check out <a href="https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1008090#sec011">this section</a> from the recent article <a href = "https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1008090">"Ten quick tips for teaching with participatory live coding"</a>.
 </div>